 “Imagine an object!”
 I imagined a TV and one appeared.
 “Hmm, seems you are a natural!
 But imagine instead the shape of your dream house and change the TV into it!”

-I imagined the shape of the large glass front to the house with wooden supports.
+I imagined the shape of the large glass front of the house with wooden supports.
 Then the solid wood back.
 The whole thing looked like a shard sticking out from the ground.

 “Now, imagine the details of the object, the texture of the wood, the nails.
 Maybe even accidental saw markings in the wood.”